datacenter/nxtoolkit/tests/README.md

 minimum of 100% code coverage.
 The main test suite is contained within the ``nxtoolkit_test.py`` file.
 Within the test suite, the tests can be classified into 2 types; live tests and offline tests.
-Live tests are those that actually communicate with an APIC and push configuration to/from the APIC.
-Offline tests run locally and do not communicate with the APIC in any way.
+Live tests are those that actually communicate with a switch and push configuration to/from the Switch.
+Offline tests run locally and do not communicate with the Switch in any way.

 The tests are can be run in the following ways::